syntaxbullet/CitrineCLI/README.md

-# Citrine Task Management CLI
-Citrine is a minimal and modular task management command-line interface designed to embody the UNIX philosophy of doing one thing well.
+Citrine is a minimal and modular task management command-line interface (CLI) that excels at doing one thing well, in line with the UNIX philosophy.

-Citrine outputs results in a simple, text-based format that can be easily piped into other programs for further processing.
-This approach allows users to build their own customized workflows by chaining together commands using pipes (`|`) and other shell features.
+Citrine outputs results in a simple, text-based format, ideal for piping into other programs like `sort` or `awk` for task organization or filtering based on criteria.
+This design allows users to build customized workflows by chaining commands using pipes (`|`) and other shell features.

-For instance, a user could use Citrine's CLI to list tasks and then pipe the output to `sort` or `awk` for organizing tasks by priority or filtering tasks based on certain criteria.
-This flexibility is a core advantage of such a design – rather than being confined to the features provided by a monolithic application, users can leverage the entire ecosystem of UNIX command line tools.

-Moreover, Citrine's CLI commands are designed to be non-interactive and stateless, which means they can be run as part of scripts without requiring user input during execution.
-This makes them ideal for automation via scripts or as part of larger systems using tools like `make` or even `systemd` timers.
+The CLI commands are non-interactive and stateless, perfect for scripting and automation with other tools such as `make` or `systemd` timers.
+Citrine creates a `.citrine` file in each working directory to track tasks locally.

-Citrine is designed to keep track of tasks where they are being worked on, the `citrine` command can be called from every folder and creates a `.citrine` file there in order to keep track of your tasks.

 ## Quick Start
-To see a list of subcommands available and how they can be used run `citrine --help` to get help with a specific command type sometihng like `citrine add --help`
+🌟 To see available subcommands and their usage, run `citrine --help`.
+For help with a specific command, type `citrine add --help`.

 ## Installation
-### Step by Step Installation for regular usage
+### Step-by-Step Installation for Regular Usage

 ### On Linux or Other Unix-Based Systems:

 1. **Download and Locate the Binary:**
-   - Obtain the latest release binary that matches your OS and architecture.
+   - Download the latest release binary suitable for your OS and architecture.

 2. **Move the Binary:**
-   - Use the `mv` command to move the downloaded binary to the `/usr/bin` directory.
-This step grants system-wide access to the executable.
+   - Move the downloaded binary to `/usr/bin` for system-wide access.
    - Example:
      ```sh
-     # Assuming you're in the directory where the binary is downloaded
      sudo mv citrine-linux-x86-64 /usr/bin/citrine
      ```

 3. **Create a Symlink (Optional):**
-   - Creating a symlink allows you to call the executable by a different name or from different locations.
+   - Make the executable easily callable with a symlink.
    - Example:
      ```sh
-     # Create a symlink to make the executable callable as 'citrine'
      sudo ln -s /usr/bin/citrine /usr/bin/citrine
      ```

-By moving the binary to `/usr/bin`, it becomes accessible system-wide.
-Additionally, creating a symlink (as shown in the example) allows you to call the executable by the desired name (`citrine` in this case) from any location in the terminal.

-Remember, the use of `sudo` might be necessary to perform actions that require administrative privileges, such as moving files to system directories (`/usr/bin` in this case).

-Always ensure that the permissions are appropriately set to allow execution of the binary after placing it in the system directories.
+By moving the binary to `/usr/bin`, you make it accessible everywhere.
+Use `sudo` if needed.

 ### On Windows:

 1. **Locate the Binary:**
-   Find the downloaded binary file, for example, `citrine.exe`.
+   Find `citrine.exe`.

 2. **Access Environment Variables:**
-   - Right-click on "This PC" or "My Computer."
+   - Right-click "This PC" or "My Computer."
    - Select "Properties."
-   - Click on "Advanced system settings" on the left panel.
+   - Click "Advanced system settings."
-   - In the System Properties window, click on the "Environment Variables" button.
+   - Click "Environment Variables."

 3. **Edit PATH Variable:**
-   - In the System Variables section, find and select the `Path` variable, then click "Edit."
+   - In "System Variables," select `Path` and click "Edit."

 4. **Add Binary Folder to PATH:**
-   - Click "New" and add the full path to the folder containing the `citrine.exe` binary.
+   - Click "New" and enter the path to `citrine.exe`.
-   - Click "OK" on all windows to apply the changes.
+   - Confirm with "OK."

 5. **Verify Installation:**
-   - Open a new Command Prompt window (Win + R, type `cmd`, press Enter).
+   - Open a new Command Prompt.
-   - Type `citrine` and press Enter.
-If the installation was successful, the command should execute the program.
+   - Type `citrine` and hit Enter.
+If set up correctly, you should see Citrine's output.

 ## Usage
 ### Available Commands:

-- `add` - Add a new task to the task list.
+- `add` - Add a new task 📝.
-- `update` - Update an existing task in the task list.
+- `update` - Modify an existing task ✏️.
-- `delete` - Delete an existing task from the task list.
+- `delete` - Remove a task 🗑️.
-- `list` - List all tasks in the task list.
+- `list` - Display all tasks 📜.
-- `help` - Print this message or the help of the given subcommand(s).
+- `help` - Show help information ℹ️.

 ### Global Options:

-- `-h, --help` - Print help.
+- `-h, --help` - View help.
-- `-V, --version` - Print version.
+- `-V, --version` - Show version number.

 ## Add a Task